abdolence/firestore-rs/docs/src/batch-writes.md

 For writes the fluent builders do not cover, queue them directly on `FirestoreBatch`:
 `update_object`, `delete_by_id` and `transform`, plus `_at` variants for an explicit parent path.
-Each takes an optional [write precondition](./preconditions.md) that fails just that one write if the document's current state does not match it.
+Each takes an optional [write precondition](./preconditions.md).
+On the simple writer a failed precondition fails just that one write; on the streaming writer it fails the whole stream.